stephanLeece/grimgur-image-board/README.md

 # Grimgur
-An image board with user submissons.
+An image board with user submissions.
 Implementing Flexbox for responsiveness, and Media Queries for mobile/tablet devices.

 ## Technologies